ivanamihalek/latex_templates/README.md

 pdflatex  -output-directory=out supplement

 ```
-The `pdflatex` steps need to be repeated thrice  to compile the figure and biblography references correctly.
-Not that the final pdf files will also be placed in the `out` directory.
+The `pdflatex` steps need to be repeated thrice to compile the figure and bibliography references correctly.
+Note that the final pdf files will also be placed in the `out` directory.